gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 ```

 In this last example, we combine what we've learned to actually modify a value
-via the `reflect.Value`.
-In this case, someone wrote a function called
+via a `reflect.Value`.
+In this case, someone wrote a function called `nice()`
-`nice()` (probably Hank) that will toggle any struct item from naughty to nice
+(probably Hank) that will toggle any struct item in a slice from naughty to
-where the name is "Hank".
+nice where the name is "Hank".

 Notice that `nice()` is able to modify the value of any slice you pass to it
 and it doesn't matter exactly what type it receives -- as long as it is a slice